Swiss-Polar-Institute/data-management-guidance/content/in_the_field.md

 ## In the field

 Careful preparation and a good routine in the field can help to manage data well and avoid frustration through lack of documentation and bad organisation of files.
-A careful routine of spending time backing up data, transcribing hand-written notes or data, and checking records of samples at the end of each day is vital.
+A careful routine backing up data, transcribing hand-written notes or data, and checking records of samples at the end of each day, is vital.

 ### Data collection from an instrument

 Automation, careful setup and testing are key.
 Much of the setup for [data storage](#storing-data) should already be planned and in place before beginning work in the field.
-Refer to the [planning](#before-you-go) section for what to think about and prepare before arriving in the field.
+Refer to the [planning](#before-you-go) section for what to prepare before arriving in the field.

 #### Initial setup and testing